 On average, a company’s employees have 10x more LinkedIn connections than the company has followers

 Therefore, it’s so much more effective to utilise the LinkedIn profiles of the employees as opposed to the Company profile.
-In fact, many have found that posting from the profile of the CEO is a particularly great way to raise brand awareness and garner plenty of engagement.
+In fact, many have found that posting from the profile of the CEO across social media platforms is a particularly great way to raise brand awareness and garner plenty of engagement.

 Did any of these statistics surprise you?
 Let us know on Twitter at @ContentCal_io